GlobalMaksimum/ansible-confluent-cluster/README.md

 ```

 ## Consume Messages
-Available Kafka clients are usually high-level consumer clients which may not be suitable for some applications guarantee **exactly once** semantics by using a transactional behaviour at consumer site.
+It is trivial to come across high-level Kafka consumer clients on the web which may not be suitable for some applications guaranting **exactly once** semantics by using a transactional behaviour at consumer site.
+Such as, reletional databases.

-So we have bundled a simple Python simple consumer client to check everything works properly.
+So we have bundled a simple Python consumer script (based on `pykafka` module).

 Ensure that you properly changed following variables in file before you execute it

 * `_max_messages_to_consume` is the maximum number of messages you want to consume from the topic.
 Note that current implementation is a blocking consumer.
-If the number of messages available in topic is less `_max_messages_to_consume` than `consumer.consume()` call wil be blocked till you interrupt the client or more messages are available in the topic.
+If the number of messages available in topic is less than `_max_messages_to_consume`, `consumer.consume()` call wil be blocked till you interrupt the client or more messages are available in the topic.
 * `_bootstrap_servers` is a comma separated list of Kafka broker `host:port` pairs
-* `_topic` is the name of the topic consume from.
+* `_topic` is the name of the topic.

 ```